GetJOMO/slate/source/index.html.md

 ## Find Facebook Friends Using JOMO

-> Along with the Token Auth Header, send a POST request to the specified URI:
+> Along with the Token Auth Header, send a GET request to the specified URI:

 ```shell
 https://wildfire-staging.herokuapp.com/api/v1/me/find_friends